wldt/wldt-core-java/docs/wldt_logger.md

 # 📝 Logging in WLDT

+In order to keep the core of the library independent from external dependencies, WLDT introduces a flexible and configurable logging layer.
+This design allows developers to extend and integrate the logging system according to the specific requirements of their projects, without being tied to any particular logging framework.
+The logging API interfaces and methods are inspired by popular libraries such as Log4j and Logback, making it easier for developers to integrate WLDT logging with their preferred solutions.

+Furthermore, the library provides a default implementation that uses classic Java `System.out.*` output, ensuring basic logging functionality is available out-of-the-box for immediate usability.
+This approach enables both quick adoption and advanced customization as needed.

 The WLDT logging layer provides a flexible and extensible way to handle logging within your digital twin applications.
 It's designed to allow developers to easily switch between different logging implementations without modifying core application code.
 The core components of the WLDT logging layer are:

 * `WldtLogger`: An interface defining the standard logging methods (e.g., `info`, `debug`, `error`).